-As we crave a greater connection to nature, mountain biking is one of those perfect activities for social distancing.
+As we crave a greater connection to nature, mountain biking is one of those perfect activities.
 Locals can welcome autumn with open arms and helmets and knobby tires at a number of trails across the state made for mountain biking.
 You’ll find some of the best mountain-bike terrain anywhere on the twisting, tacky singletrack that winds across Eastern Oregon’s high desert and Cascade Range foothills near Bend, along the slopes of Mt.
 Hood and Mt.
 Ashland, and through the old-growth forests of Oakridge.
-It’s best to stay close to home as much as possible and practice etiquette on the trails out of respect to local communities.
+Remember to practice etiquette on the trails out of respect to local communities.
 Here are some of Oregon’s top fall trails, selected for the ideal elevation — to avoid surprise snow as temperatures drop — while still offering an epic ride.

 Central Oregon (Reworked): 15 miles, moderate